+I was happy to cook food from Bolivia this week because I love South American cuisine!
 Unfortunately, even though I went to all the trouble of writing my Bolivia Reddit post in Spanish, no one replied.
-I know my Spanish wasn’t that bad!
-I had an English version in the post too in case anyone spoke English, so I could be a little more detailed.
-It just didn’t seem like there were many English speakers there and I wanted to make sure people read my post, but it just didn’t happen.
+It didn’t seem like there were many English speakers in the Bolivian subreddit and I wanted to make sure people read my post, but it just didn’t happen.
 So once again, I had to rely on my own research.

 What Do People Eat in Bolivia?